Italian firefighters killed in building explosion | DW | 05.11.2019

 A powerful blast at a farm building in northern Italy has killed three firefighters.
 Authorities say a timer and gas canister found at the scene indicate the blast may have been deliberate.

-Three Italian firefighters died early Tuesday after an explosion ripped through an unoccupied farmhouse in the northwestern region of Piedmont.
+Three Italian firefighters died early Tuesday after an explosion ripped through an uninhabited farmhouse in the northwestern region of Piedmont.

 The fire crew had been responding to reports of a blast at the property in Quargnento, about 60 kilometers (37 miles) east of Turin, the La Repubblica daily reported.